rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_3/Sorting.md

 2. Theorem says that "there exists an input".
-That means that for most inputs of length n it may actually beat the bound, but that there must be at leat one for which it does not
+That means that for most inputs of length n it may actually beat the bound, but that there must be at least one for which it does not

 ## Bucketsort